-I didn’t plan on it, but when I got up Monday morning, I sat frozen on the toilet, just staring at the shower, hearing the water splashing onto the shower floor, knowing I needed to get in if I was going to get to work on time.
-But, I literally could not move from that toilet, except to get up, walk into the living room, open my laptop, fill out an official resignation form and press send.
+I knew I needed to get in if I was going to get to work on time.
+But, I literally could not move from that toilet.
+When I did get up, I walked into the living room, opened my laptop, filled out an official resignation form and pressed send.

 I spent the next few years unraveling the events that led to that day.
 What I discovered is I had been ignoring all the warning signs: overwhelm at work, sleepless nights, using up all ten of my sick days, a flailing marriage, high anxiety and extreme stress, all blaring sirens of distress.

 I’m sharing my story because I want you believe it when I say you cannot serve your family, contribute to your household, or be a good employee when you’re running on empty.